Film run-time: 15 minutes | Starring Errol Sitahal, Sanjiv Boodhu, Susan Hannays-Abraham

 Characteristic of redemptive tales and estranged family relations, Dhani is skeptical when his father, Ragbir, offers to sign over the house in which he and his mother live, a property that he had built himself.
 Likewise, Ragbir is not without motive in his action to reconnect with his family, after a lone emigration to Toronto, Canada; he suffers from a rare blood disorder, and desperately needs a donor, which he sees in his son.

-Despite the ostensibly forthright reason for his reappearance in Dhani and his mother’s lives, Ragbir teeters between two sides of a dualistic objective: the need for familial support in the wake of deterioration, and the want for familial love in the course of dying.
+Despite the ostensibly forthright reason for his reappearance in his forsaken family’s life, Ragbir teeters between two sides of a dualistic objective: the need for familial support in the wake of deterioration, and the want for familial love in the course of dying.
 While materially dependent on Dhani for his blood and his ex-wife for her food, Ragbir also wishes to spiritually demonstrate his reform, by imparting knowledge to his son in a revision of recipe, and by a concession of remorse for his abandonment of family.